JuliaLang/Pkg.jl/docs/src/environments.md

 Activating project at `~/Example.jl`

 (Example) pkg> instantiate
-  No added or removed packages to `~/Example.jl/Project.toml` No added or removed packages to `~/Example.jl/Manifest.toml`
+  No packages added to or removed from `~/Example.jl/Project.toml` No packages added to or removed from `~/Example.jl/Manifest.toml`
 ```

 If the project contains a manifest, this will install the packages in the same state that is given by that manifest.